graeter-group/sith/doc/tutorials/stretching/tutorial_stretching.rst

 --------------

-With stretched structures computed, the next step is to extract the forces in a format readable by `sith`.
+With stretched structures computed, the next step is to extract the forces in a format readable by :code:`sith`.
 You can do this using :bashscript:`sith.g09_stretching.find_forces` for each structure:

 .. code-block:: bash